 Run On A WiFi Device

 Before you can use the WiFi setup, you need to make sure that the device to be tested has the YoYo Games runner installed.
 This can only be achieved through a data cable connection.
-This means that you must follow the above steps at least once before WiFi connections will work as this is currently the only way to install the runner on the device.
-Once that is done, follow the steps below :
+This means that you must follow the connected device steps at least once before WiFi connections will work, as this is currently the easiest way to install the runner on the device (you can use Dropbox folders and double-click the runner .pkg on your phone, etc.).

 Click the Green play button at the top of the main GameMaker:Studio window to compile your game